Jonathan Medved: Business career

+In 2013 Medved founded of OurCrowd, an equity crowdfunding platform that connects its "crowd" of accredited investors to funding startup investments.
+OurCrowd has its global headquarters in Jerusalem with additional offices in Tel Aviv, San Diego, New York, Toronto, London, Hong Kong, Singapore, and Sydney.
+As of March 2024, OurCrowd has raised over $2B in 440 startup companies and 56 venture funds in its portfolio, with over 60 exits since its inception.
+He acted as its CEO until 2025.

+In 2015 Medved won the Nefesh B'Nefesh Bonei Zion Prize.

+Medved is a member of the Genesis Prize's advisory board.

 Biography

 Jon Medved was born into a traditional but secular Jewish family in San Diego, California, the son of Renate (Hirsch) and David Bernard Medved, a Navy veteran and scientist.
 His father worked for the defense contractor Convair and later for NASA.
 Medved attended Palisades High School when the family moved to Los Angeles, California.
 He attended UC Berkeley in Berkeley, California.

 He has four brothers, including radio talk show host and movie critic Michael Medved.

 Medved became more observant over time and credits Rabbi Daniel Lapin with helping them feel accepted in the religious community.
-Medved and his family made aliyah in 1980.
+The Medved family immigrated to Israel in 1980.
 Medved lives in the Baka neighborhood of Jerusalem with his wife Jane, a poet.

 Medved has four children, three sons and a daughter.
 Their sons – Moshe, Yossi, and Ithamar – have careers in law, film, and medicine.
 Their daughter Nina married Yoni Tokayer in June 2015.
 The Tokayers perform Jewish inspirational music in a duo known as Yonina.